 We collect your information:

-- When you become a volunteer
+- When you apply to become a volunteer

 - When you support us by:

 We collect your data on the occasions listed in When we collect information from you.

 We may use the information that we have collected to: